Valley residents frustrated over reports of foreign nationals crossing border for vaccine

 "Through TV and through Whatsapp, they were sending messages that there was vaccinations here,” Montemayor said.
 “When we found out there would be another thousand, we made the trip."

-In Hidalgo County, where Johnson lives, elected officials sayi they haven’t heard those reports—but says they aren’t checking citizenship.
+In Hidalgo County, where Johnson lives, elected officials said they haven’t heard those reports—but say they aren’t checking citizenship.

 "If you look at the forms that are required to be filled out, there's nothing on there that asks if you're a U.S. citizen or not,” said Hidalgo County Precinct 4 Commissioner Ellie Torres.